Netcracker/KubeMarine/documentation/Installation.md

 Kubernetes clusters use the following important folders:

-**/var/lib/etcd** - It is used for the etcd database storage at the master nodes.
+**/var/lib/etcd** - It is used for the etcd database storage at the control-plane nodes.
 Etcd is very sensitive to disk performance so it is recommended to put /var/lib/etcd to a separate fast disk (for example, SSD).
 The size of this disk depends on the etcd database size, but not less than 4 GB.
 For more information about etcd disks, refer to the [ETCD Recommendation](#etcd-recommendation) section.

 **/var/lib/containerd** - It is a working directory of containerd, and is used for active container runtimes and storage of local images.
-For master nodes, it should be at least 20 GB, whereas, for worker nodes, it should be 50 GB or more, depending on the application requirements.
+For control-plane nodes, it should be at least 20 GB, whereas, for worker nodes, it should be 50 GB or more, depending on the application requirements.

 **/var/lib/kubelet** - It is a working directory for kubelet.
 It includes kubelet's configuration files, pods runtime data, environment variables, kube secrets, emptyDirs and data volumes not backed by persistent storage PVs.
 Its size varies depending on the running applications.